What are the costs of starting and running a membership site?

 Membership site software

-If you’re not particularly membership-savvy, you might consider using membership site software to launch your membership site.
+If you’re not membership-savvy, you might consider using membership site software to launch your membership site.
 Kajabi, for example, is membership management software that makes it easy (supposedly) for business owners to get their membership site up and running quickly.

-Be sure to check out our article on Kajabi Pricing Plans 2022: Are They Worth The Money? for more information.
+Check out our article on Kajabi Pricing Plans 2022: Are They Worth The Money? for more information.

 Self-hosted membership site